surmon-china/vue-awesome-swiper/README.md

       }, 3000)
       console.log(
-        'This is current swiper instance object', this.mySwiper, 'I will slideTo banners 3')
+        'This is current swiper instance object', this.mySwiper, 'It will slideTo banners 3')
       this.mySwiper.slideTo(3)
     }
   }